for all the faithful

 IX.
 The Rehabilitation

 Pius XII died on October 9, 1958.
-His successor, Angelo Giuseppe Roncalli, took the name John XXIII and immediately began reversing the disciplinary measures of the previous pontificate.
-Congar, de Lubac, Danielou, Rahner, Kung—theologians who had been silenced, censured, or viewed with official suspicion—were invited to Rome as periti for the Second Vatican Council.
+His successor, Angelo Giuseppe Roncalli, took the name John XXIII (canonised in 2014) and immediately began reversing the disciplinary measures of the previous pontificate.
+Congar, de Lubac, Danielou, Rahner, Kung (theologians who had been silenced, censured, or viewed with official suspicion) were invited to Rome as periti for the Second Vatican Council.
 As French historian Philippe Levillain observed, “the entire click of theologians implicitly condemned by the encyclical Humani Generis in 1950 had been called to Rome by the will of John XXIII.”

 The liturgical reformers fared even better.
 Bugnini was named Secretary of the Pontifical Preparatory Commission on the Liturgy in 1960, then Secretary of the Consilium for implementing the Council’s Constitution on the Sacred Liturgy.
-From that position, he oversaw the creation of the Novus Ordo Missae, promulgated by Paul VI in 1969—a rite that embodied, point by point, the very errors Mediator Dei had condemned: the altar as table, the priest facing the people, the suppression of Latin, the elimination of most devotional practices, and the practical blurring of the distinction between ordained and common priesthood.
+From that position, he oversaw the creation of the Novus Ordo Missae, promulgated by Paul VI (canonised in 2018) in 1969.
+The relationship between that book and the errors Mediator Dei condemned needs stating exactly, because it is usually overstated.
+The Missal legislated one of the eight: the vernacular, with the calendar and the psalter following in 1969 and 1971.
+It did not legislate the table altar, Mass facing the people, the stripped sanctuary, the unwounded crucifix, or the loss of polyphony.
+Those arrived in the parishes without a text ordering them, and in several cases against a text saying the reverse.

 X. The Lesson of the Encyclical